stephan1373/eNMS/docs/source/base/installation.md

 Using this file, the administrator can configure additional loggers and logger destinations as needed for workflows.

+Key advanced parameters to be aware of:

+- `use_multiprocessing_handlers` (default: `true`) Tell the application to use a specific handler called `MultiProcessingLoggingHandler` for logging.
+  This handler helps prevent issues related to concurrent access to logs from multiple threads during a service run.

 By default, the two loggers are configured:

 -   The default logger has handlers for sending logs to the stdout